THE TOGETHER PROJECT (TTP) HELPS THOSE IMPACTED BY THE COVID ECONOMY AND THOSE WHO ARE IN NEED.

-We have also completed the construction of the Hydroponics Greenhouse and Netted Garden in our Sustainable Farm, with produce from both being sold to local restaurants and hotels with amazing feedback, and supporting further development.
+We have also completed the construction of the Hydroponics Greenhouse, Netted Garden , and Mushroom House in our Sustainable Farm, with produce from both being sold to local restaurants and hotels with amazing feedback, and supporting further development.

 HOW DO YOU DONATE TO US?